List of mammals described in the 2000s: Rodents

 A number of rodents are described each year.
-Notable among those described since 2000 are the Cypriot mouse, Mus cypriacus, and the Laotian rock rat, Laonastes aenigmamus, which represents a family (Diatomyidae) thought to be extinct since the Miocene, and has been described as a living fossil.
+Notable among those described since 2000 are the Cypriot mouse (Mus cypriacus), and the Laotian rock rat (Laonastes aenigmamus), which represents a family, Diatomyidae, thought to be extinct since the Miocene, and has been described as a living fossil.

 Bats

-At least 30 new species of bat have been described since 2000.
+At least 30 new bat species have been described since 2000.
 The new species were found in Africa, Latin America, Asia, Oceania, and Europe.

 Even-toed ungulates

-Since 2000, several new species of cetartiodactyl have been described, including three aquatic species (the Australian snubfin dolphin, Perrin's beaked whale, and Omura's whale) and three terrestrial ungulates (Roosevelt's muntjac, the giant forest peccary and the yellow-striped chevrotain).
+Since 2000, several new species of cetartiodactyl have been described, including three aquatic species (the Australian snubfin dolphin, Perrin's beaked whale, and Omura's whale) and two terrestrial ungulates (Roosevelt's muntjac and the yellow-striped chevrotain).
 Additionally, the northern right whale, previously considered a single species, was proposed to consist of a Pacific and an Atlantic species.

 Carnivorans

 Several new subspecies of previously known species were described.
 Additionally, an alternative taxonomic treatment of the clouded leopard was proposed, in which the taxon diardi, previously considered a subspecies of Neofelis nebulosa, was proposed a separate species, the Sunda clouded leopard (Neofelis diardi).
 In 2013, the olinguito, living in the Andean cloud forest, was determined to be a distinct species.
 It had previously been categorized as a small olingo.